tendermint/tendermint/README.md

 By using a socket protocol, we enable a consensus engine running in one process to manage an application state running in another.

-For more information on ABCI, motivations, and tutorials, please visit [our blog post](https://tendermint.com/blog/tmsp-the-tendermint-socket-protocol).
+For more information on ABCI, motivations, and tutorials, please visit [our blog post](https://tendermint.com/blog/abci-the-application-blockchain-interface), and the more detailed [application developer's guide](https://tendermint.com/docs/guides/app-development).

 Previously, the ABCI was just referred to as TMSP.